 BIO and REVIEWS

-Jim has appeared at many clubs, concerts and festivals including The Chicago Jazz Festival, Sutton’s Bay Jazz Festival, Lansing Jazz Festival, Sedona Jazz on the Rocks, Grand Rapids Jazz Festival, The South Haven Jazz Festival, Paradise Valley Jazz Party (AZ), Chicago’s Millennium Park, Joe Segal’s Jazz Showcase, Chicago’s Green Mill, Baker’s Keyboard Lounge, the Cleveland's Bop Stop and venues in Phoenix, San Francisco and Denver.
-He has also been the featured entertainment for many years at Holland Hospital's Culinary Cabaret fundraiser in Michigan.
+A native Chicagoan, he has appeared in many clubs, concerts and festivals including The Chicago Jazz Festival, Sutton’s Bay (MI) Jazz Festival, Lansing Jazz Festival, Sedona Jazz on the Rocks, Grand Rapids Jazz Festival, The South Haven Jazz Festival, Paradise Valley Jazz Party (AZ), Chicago’s Millennium Park, Joe Segal’s Jazz Showcase, Chicago’s Green Mill, Baker’s Keyboard Lounge, Cleveland's Bop Stop and venues in Phoenix, San Francisco and Denver.

-As an educator, Jim has taught for the Jazz Institute of Chicago and Northwestern University.
-Since 2001, he has been a regular summer instructor at Blue Lake Fine Arts Camp and an adjunct professor at Lake Michigan College, teaching various courses including the History of Rock Music, Music Appreciation, Song Writing and World Music as well as various jazz performance courses.
-Jim has given clinics in jazz vibes and improvisation in Illinois, Michigan, Wisconsin and Arizona and currently endorses Musser vibes and Mike Balter mallets.
+As an educator, Jim has taught vibraphone for the Jazz Institute of Chicago and Northwestern University.
+Since 2001, he has taught summers at Blue Lake Fine Arts Camp and is currently, an adjunct instructor at Lake Michigan College, where he teaches a variety of music courses.
+He endorses Musser Vibes and Mike Balter Mallets.

 “. . . the more you listen, the more you appreciate the quiet but marked strength of Cooper’s style . . . he impresses with his stylistic range and the harmonically assured manner in which he draws his fellow players together.”

 “Cooper is not just a strong soloist but an accomplished band-leader as well, he played with a degree of subtlety and craft one does not often encounter in the work of performers far better known than he.”